 Boundaries play an important role within the Little League® program by helping to maintain parity and ensuring that Little League remains a community based program.
-All participants at every level in a local league must either reside or attend school within the boundary of the league.
 Prior to each season, each league should review its boundary map to ensure that everyone in the league understands the area to be serviced and identify any changes that may need to be requested.

 To review the boundary map on file with Little League, login to the Data Center and click on the link to view your league’s boundary map.
 This map is the official map on file with Little League and the map that will be used at tournament to verify the eligibility of participants.
 If there are changes that your league would like to request, you may do so by submitting a request to the Charter Committee via your District Administrator.